 While many of these mentioned were not necessarily murdered, some were, such as John the Baptist, Jesus and Peter: But there were also many others in between and throughout human history that have been disrespected, and even tortured and/or murdered for their faith in God and their teachings.

-The sending of the landlord's son is often thought to mean that Jesus was speaking of himself.
-While this may be true, the analogy was meant to further indicate the core lesson of the story - that humanity has been rejecting God's representatives and His continual outreach to us.
+Who is the 'son of the landlord'?The sending of the landlord's son is often thought to mean that Jesus was speaking of himself.
+While this may be true, the analogy was meant to further indicate the core lesson of the story - that humanity has been rejecting God's messengers and His continual outreach to us.
 As Jesus has taught, we are all children of God.
 As we have shown with other verses, those considered “sons” of God are his loving servants (υἱός = a follower or dedicated servant):

 Jesus confirmed this when he said:

 "For John came to you to show you the way of righteousness, and you did not believe him..."
-(Matt.
-21:32)We should also note that Jesus had yet to be murdered at the time of this discussion.
+(Matthew 21:32)We should also note that Jesus had yet to be murdered at the time of this discussion.
 Could he be predicting his own murder?
 Possibly - but this is not the point.

-The greater point of Jesus' parable is the fact that God keeps sending His representatives just as the landlord kept sending his servants, and we keep rejecting them.
+Does God send servants like the landowner did?The greater point of Jesus' parable is the fact that God keeps sending His servants - His representatives - just as the landlord kept sending his servants, and we keep rejecting them.
 This is offensive to the Supreme Being just as the murder of the servants and son of the landlord was egregious to the landlord in Jesus' parable.

-It also indicates that the path to pleasing God is to give homage to His representatives.
+It also indicates that the path to pleasing God is to give homage to His servants.
 If the renters of the vineyard had welcomed the landlord's servants and son and treated them with dignity and respect, and paid them the landlord's share, the landlord would have been pleased with them.

 " 'Love the Lord your God with all your heart and with all your soul and with all your mind.'
 This is the first and greatest commandment."
-(Matt.
-22:37-38)
+(Matthew 22:37-38)